CTCMS-UQ/dofulator/doc/usage.md

     store_dof_results=False,    # (default) Set True to also store the DoF values in d.results (slower) mode='atomic',              # (default) Calculate total temperature of each selection.
                                 #   Set mode='directional' to calculate directional temperatures.
+    dof_modes='all',            # (default) Calculate temperature of all modes
+                                #   Set dof_modes='translational' for translational temperature,
+                                #   or dof_modes='non-translational' for rotational + vibrational temperature
     verbose=True,               # (default) as above
     )